-As we are doing during our snorkel tours, snorkeling is also nice from our beaches: calm and easy from the ones that are sheltered from the trade winds – the beaches and bays on our West and South Coast.
+Snorkeling can also be done from St Martin’s beaches: calm and easy on the ones that are sheltered from the trade winds – the beaches and bays on our West and South Coast.
 And with more fish and corals on our rougher Eastern Atlantic Coast: more sea currents mean more fresh nutrients and thus more fish.

-A great and free guide to the snorkel sites of St Maarten/ St Martin you can pick up at any of the two stores of The Scuba Shop.
+A great and free guide to the snorkel sites of St Maarten/ St Martin you can pick up at The Scuba Shop.
 They also rent snorkel gear and sell gear ranging from low budget to top of the range quality.
-(Our Peak, Pond & Snorkel Tour includes the use of our snorkel gear.)
+(Our Hiking & Snorkel Tour includes the use of Seagrape Tours’ snorkel gear.)